JaiSukheja/TodoList/README.md

 # Todo List

 This is a simple Todo List web app created using React and Tailwind CSS.
-The app allows you to add, edit, and delete tasks.
+The app allows you to add, edit and delete tasks.

 ## Features